In-depth

 So, if you can, set a charging limit of 75-80%.
 Charge to 100% when you are going on a longer trip.

-What is the real world data telling us?
+What is the real-world data telling us?

 Recurrent (US) have been tracking car usage data for years.

-Their Tesla data shows that, after 5 years, a Model 3 has lost 8% of capacity; but this is not linear.
+Their Tesla data shows that, after 5 years, a Model 3 has lost 8% of capacity, but this is not linear.
 As with other testing, there is an initial loss (about 6%) before stabilisation [1].

-The Tesla 2023 impact report shows that after 320,000 km (200,000 miles), Model Y/3 lost 15% of its capacity.
-Model S/X have lost 12% [7].
+The Tesla 2023 impact report shows that after 320,000 km (200,000 miles), Model Y/3 lost 15% of its capacity, and Model S/X lost 12% [6].

 Why the difference between Model Y/3 and S/X?